RowenPM/TES3MP-DEPLOYMENT/README.md

 After the script is complete, you may press any key to return to console.
 The server is now running in a screen which will stay open when you close your SSH connection. <br>
 If you want to open the screen for the server, use screen -r<br>

-## Instructions for Linode deployment
-Launch a linode server with 1GB of RAM using a Debian 11 image.
-Then SSH into the server using the IP provided ssh root@IP_PROVIDED
-Install ZSH Shell
-mkdir Tekkit
-cd Tekkit